ariannalangwang/DEC-Project-1/project_plan.md

 Example:

-> - How many orders are there for each customer?
-> - What countries and regions have the most orders?
+> - What is the price of a stock?
-> - What customers have their orders delayed?
+> - What is the home currency of the stock?
-> - How many delayed orders are there for each country and region?
-> - How many orders do we have for each day?
-> - How many delayed orders do we have for each day?

 ## Source datasets